About James

 James Winston Henry Carter (what are you sniggering at?) is a children's poet, non-fiction writer and musician.

 Mmmm...what else?
-James lives in Oxfordshire with his three ukuleles (all called Erik), two delightful daughters (not called Erik) and their two pets (the-cat-that-drinks-the-bathwater, that's Dylan, and the-cat-that-eats-slugs, that's Hollie) and not to forget his one wonderful wife (also not called Erik).
+James lives in Oxfordshire with his two ukuleles (’Erik’ & ’Derek’), his two delightful daughters and his lovely wife (none of which are called ’Erik’ or ’Derek’), and their two pets (the-cat-that-drinks-the-bathwater, that’s ’Dylan’, and the-cat-that-eats-slugs, that’s ’Hollie’).

 Every time he visits a school, children ask Where do you get your ideas from?

 Reading (not Reading!) is something that he has always been mad about.
 As a boy he loved comics and TinTin books.
-James visits his local library at least three times a week to get his weekly pile of poetry books, novels and picture books.
-James is and always has been a word nerd - and believes that as a writer, poems are the most fun you can have with words.
+James visits his local library every week to get his new supply of books.
+He has always been a wordy bird.
+He loves writing poems more than anything else because he likes to think about things - have inky thinky thoughts and then turn them all into little word worlds called ’poems’.
+And poems – for James – are THE best places to gather your thoughts and are officially the most fun you can have with words.
+Seriously!

 Reading (not reading!) is where James was born on November 27, 1959.
 He can’t remember a single thing about it.